 Building your own framework in the real world

 No matter if you are working on frontend or backend.
-Building your own framework for your business activity is a huge mistake for me!
+Building your own framework for your business activity is a huge mistake!
 It can be a very good experience if you are a beginner and you are learning a new programming language but not in the real world when teams of developers must work with the same software.
-Many companies write their framework because they want to have full control of the software but they often obtain the opposite result!
+Many companies (especially in Italy) write their framework because they want to have full control of the software but they often obtain the opposite result!
 I have seen companies that want security and then they work with Wordpress!
 I usually write a list of pros and cons but here there are no other advantages!
 I cannot find them and here are my reasons:

 Reinventing the wheel